essential-projects/contribution_guidelines/ISSUE_TEMPLATE.md

 #### Possible solution

 > If you have a possible solution to this issue or an idea that might
-> help to find one, describe it here.
+> help us to find one, describe it here.
 Let us know what you tried!
 >
 > You can remove this section if it'd be empty.

 #### Issue checklist

+Please check the boxes in this list after submitting your Issue:

 - [ ] I've checked if this issue already exists
-- [ ] I've included all the information that is probably relevant
+- [ ] I've included all the information that i think is relevant
 - [ ] I've added logs and/or screenshots (if applicable)
 - [ ] I've mentioned PRs and issues that relate to this one